patience4711/RPI-APS-inverters/README.md

 **step 4**<br>
 The first thing to do now is to expand the filesystem.
 Go to the menu 'system' and click the button 'expand'.<br>
 **Important: If you want to restore a backup then, after the expansion reboot, you need to wait until the influxdb is running.** This can take as much as 15 minutes!!!!
 By doing a query in the menu database you can find out if influx is running.
-If so can restore your system backup.
+If so, you can restore your system backup.
 Check if the databases are restored by clicking a chart of the date of yesterday.
-If that doesn't give the expected result you can try to restore the update again.<br>
+If that doesn't give the expected result you can try to restore the backup again.<br>
 **step 5**<br>
 If you restored a systembackup you can check the settings now.
 Otherwise you should do some other configuration first.
 See the chapter 'SETTINGS'.
 In particular the setting of the geographical coordinates is important.